santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Assignments/Logbook Entry 2 - Simple Example.md

 22 May 2024 23:45:00
 Kind: Text, by: a1799298, from: 118_211_67_70

+22 May 2024 23:45:00
+Kind: Text, by: a1799298, from: 118_211_67_70

 ============================
-Logbook Entry 20 (6:14pm, May 22, 2024)
+Logbook Entry 20 (6:20pm, May 22, 2024)
 ============================

 Reflection:
 I've implemented the `process_input` and `print_output` functions in the `Network` class, as well as `print_neighbour`.
 However, I've encountered an issue where the `print_lsdb` function within the `Node` class does not have access to the `lsdb` attribute, which is part of the `Network` class.

-I did touch on this in one of first few entries, and I mistakenly said that the Node has access to the lsdb.
+I did touch on this in one of the first few entries, and I mistakenly said that the Node has access to the lsdb.
 This is wrong.

 This oversight means that individual nodes cannot directly print the link-state database (LSDB) as they lack access to the global `lsdb` information stored in the `Network` class.
 As a result, the current implementation of the `print_lsdb` function in the `Node` class is not feasible.

-Here's how I plan on fixing this:

-3. **Update `Node` Class to Reference Network for LSDB:**
-   - If necessary, the `Node` class can have a reference to the `Network` class to access the global `lsdb`.
-This can be done by passing the network instance to each node during initialization or through a setter method.
+What's the Fix?
+- I've decided to move the `print_lsdb` function to the `Network` class and update the `print_output` function accordingly.
+This approach ensures that the LSDB is printed correctly using the information available in the `Network` class.

 What's next?
 - Move `print_lsdb` to the `Network` class and update `print_output` accordingly.